Pope opens major Vatican summit pleading for a church where 'each person feels welcomed'

 Send your thoughts to Letters to the Editor.
 Learn more

-"Let us be careful not to see our contributions as points to defend at all costs or agendas to be imposed," said Francis during his homily for the opening Mass of the synod on synodality.
+"Let us be careful not to see our contributions as points to defend at all costs or agendas to be imposed," Francis said during his homily for the opening Mass of the synod on synodality.

 "Otherwise we will end up locking ourselves into dialogues among the deaf, where participants seek to advance their own causes or agendas without listening to others and, above all, without listening to the voice of the Lord," he continued.

-"With the help of the Holy Spirit, we must listen to and understand these voices — that is, the ideas, the expectations, the proposals — so as to discern together the voice of God speaking to the church," Francis said at the Oct.
-2 opening Mass in St. Peter's Square.
+"With the help of the Holy Spirit, we must listen to and understand these voices — that is, the ideas, the expectations, the proposals — so as to discern together the voice of God speaking to the church," Francis said at the opening Mass in St. Peter's Square.

 "For this to happen, however, there is a condition: we must free ourselves from everything that prevents the 'charity of the Spirit' from creating harmony in diversity in us and among us," he said.